Country Profile: South Georgia and South Sandwich Islands

 Government

-As an overseas territory of the UK, South Georgia and the South Sandwich Islands are administered from the Falkland Islands by a commissioner who also serves as the governor of the Falkland Islands.
-The territory is claimed by Argentina but operates under British legal jurisdiction.
-The laws of the UK apply here, and there is no diplomatic representation from or to the United States due to the unique status of the territory.
+As an overseas territory of the UK, South Georgia and the South Sandwich Islands are administered from the Falkland Islands by a commissioner who also serves as the governor.
+The legal system is based on UK law, and there are ongoing claims to the territory by Argentina.

 Military and Security